fido-id/react-localstorage-ts/README.md

 A small layer over the browser's localstorage, fallbacks to an in-memory store if localstorage is not supported by the browser.

-Built on with `fp-ts` in mind, `react-localstorage-ts` gives you a standard way to access objects stored locally.
+Built with `fp-ts` in mind, `react-localstorage-ts` gives you a standard way to access objects stored locally.

 ## install